Skip Ribbon Commands

 • Before and after handling food, feeding a child, or eating

-• After using the toilet, changing a diaper, or helping a child use the bathroom (Following a diaper change, the caregiver’s and child’s hands should be washed and the diaper-changing area should be sanitized.)
+• After using the toilet, changing a diaper, or helping a child use the bathroom (Following a diaper change, the caregiver's and child's hands should be washed and the diaper-changing surfaces should be disinfected.)

 • After helping a child wipe his nose or mouth or tending to a cut or sore